Lawro's FA Cup & Premier League predictions v LIFE singer & Liverpool fan Mez

 Tottenham are still very up and down in terms of results but I don't think they played too badly in defeat against Manchester United last weekend, and they were decent in their win over Brighton on Wednesday.

-Like Leicester, West Ham are also in European action on Thursday and I think their tie with Sevilla will take a lot out of them, whatever happens.
+Like Leicester, West Ham are also in European action on Thursday and I think their tie with Sevilla will have taken a lot out of them.
 That's why I'm going with a Spurs win.

 Lawro's prediction: 2-1

 Mez's prediction: Harry Kane is back in the goals again for Spurs - probably because he wants to move and get Champions League football next season.
-West Ham have been great but Michail Antonio is injured again and they are just not the same threat without him.
-Jarrod Bowen is still out as well, which is another blow - I've liked the look of him since he played for Hull.
+West Ham have been great but their squad is quite small and Jarrod Bowen is still out injured, which is a blow - I've liked the look of him since he played for Hull.
 2-0

 Nottingham Forest v Liverpool (FA Cup quarter-final, 18:00 BST)